OpenAPI

 OpenAPI 3.0

-In OpenAPI 3.0 you can use the nullable keyword to specify null as an accpeted value in an enum.
-Below is an example where a client can order a drink with one of three cup sizes, or no cup siz specified at all:
+In OpenAPI 3.0 you can use the nullable keyword to specify null as an accepted value in an enum.
+In the example below, a client can order a drink with one of three cup sizes or no cup size specified at all:

 components: